abhishek10027/L7_Informatics_Assignment/README.md

 ## Description

-The Ice Cream Parlor Cafe project is designed to streamline the ordering process for customers and simplify menu management for ice cream parlor staff.
-The main objectives of the project include:
+The Ice Cream Parlor Cafe project aims to make ordering easier for customers and menu management smoother for staff members.
+Key objectives of the project include:

 - **Menu Management**: Maintain and display a list of seasonal flavors and available ingredients.
 - **Search Functionality**: Allow customers to search for specific flavors or ingredients using keywords.
-- **Cart Management**: Facilitate adding flavors and ingredients to a virtual cart, and view a summary of selections along with the total price.
+- **Cart Management**: Making it easy for customers to add items to their cart view a summary of their selections.
+See the total price.
-- **User Interaction**: Provide a user-friendly command-line interface for easy navigation through the menu and cart management.
+- **User Interaction**: PProviding a command line interface for navigation through the menu and cart management.
-- **Database Integration**: Integrate with a SQLite database to store information about seasonal flavors, ingredients, and user carts for data integrity and persistence.
+- **Database Integration**: Connecting with a database to store details about flavors, ingredients and user carts for data consistency and persistence.

 ## Features

 - View menu: Display Market seasonal flavors when available and list ingredients on menu.
-- Search: Give your customers the ability to look up keywords such as flavors or ingredients.
+- Search: Enable customers to search for keywords, like flavors or ingredients.
 - Add to Cart: Add flavors and ingredients to a virtual cart, and see a summary of selections plus total price.
-- View Cart: View a summary of selections and total price in the cart.
+- View Cart: Review the items you've added and see the cost displayed in your cart.
 - Exit: Clear user input data and exit the program.

 ### Installation: